mcraiha/avaloniaui.net/wwwroot/docs/tutorial/creating-a-view.md

 a stack.
 By default it lays out the controls vertically, but you can also make it lay out controls horizontally by setting the `Orientation` property, e.g. `<StackPanel Orientation="Horizontal">`.

+Because this is the last child in the `DockPanel` it will fill the remaining space in the center of the control.

 ```xml
 <CheckBox Margin="4">Walk the dog</CheckBox>
 <CheckBox Margin="4">Buy some milk</CheckBox>